Entuned/Together-Tune/README.md

 to request the listener's playlist.
 * If a user wants to play one of the playlist presented on the screen a number of conditions must be met.
 The listener must have a spotify premium account, the application must be currently open and running signed in device.
 With these conditions met Together Tunes is able to send a PUT request to ask Spotify to start a playback state of a user's device with a specific song.
-* The other feature a user is presnted with is an chatroom.
+* The other feature a user is presented with is an chatroom.
 Messages are saved to individual users.
 To start a chat a user must enter their friend's spotify username which allows Together Tune to pull messages in the database with the requested username.

 **Getting Started & Development Setup**